strato-net/strato-platform/strato/identity-provider/README.md

 The below is important!

 3. An important step is setting th URL to you ID-server for your strato node.
 As of this writing, you can pass the arguement in you strato-getting-started script for your node `idServerUrl="https://yourIdServerUrl.com"`, but that is not needed.
 If that variable is not set in the `sgs` script, the network flag is used to map to a hardcoded ID server url.
-4. In the `strato-platform/strato/identity-provider` directory, needs a `rootPriv.pem` and `rootCert.pem` .
-As of now in the Makefile there is a `if statement` that will move the `.pem` files if present to the identity server docker container, but if not present strato will build, but there will be a runtime error when trying to run the identity server.
+4. The `strato-getting-started` directory, needs a `rootPriv.pem` and `rootCert.pem`.
+These files are not included in the docker image.
+Instead, they are mounted onto the identity server's docker container when it is first created.